jasonsilberman/the-manual/GPG.md

 ```
 git commit -S -m "this commit is now signed!"
 ```

+*NOTE: The first time you commit with the new key you will be asked for the key's passphrase.*

 ## Troubleshooting
 If Git is failing to sign commits, try restarting the `gpg-agent`: